Songyuan: Economy

 In 2006, Songyuan had a revenue of 47.4 billion yuan, with a profit of 4.5 billion yuan, the third of the province in terms of overall economic achievement.
 In 2007, the total revenue was expected to be 60 billion Yuan, with a profit of 6.5 billion Yuan.

-Songyuan is located on the Songnan Plain, with the sixth largest land-based oil field of China, Jilin Oil Field, located in the city.
+Songyuan is located on the Songnen Plain, with the sixth largest land-based oil field of China, Jilin Oil Field, located in the city.
 Currently ascertained are 1.134 billion tons of oil and 100 billion cubic meters of natural gas.
 Last year Jilin Oil Field production exceeded 6 million tons of oil and gas.

 Songyuan also sits on China's Golden Corn Belt, and is a national commercial food base.
 Jilin is a big food-production province, and Songyuan is a big food-production city.
 In 2006 the city was ranked second in the province in food production, with a total output of 6.412 million tons of food, of which 4.808 million tons are corn.

 There are also several rivers and lakes in and around the city, which yield more than forty billion cubic meters of water.
 There are 1.557 billion cubic meters of water reserve, which can meet the need of water-demanding industry.

 The city is in the east end of the Kerqin grassland, with 53000 km2 of grassland yielding 0.3 million tons of grass annually.
 It is a natural land for pastoral industry.

 There are twenty important tourist destinations near the city.
 These include Chagan Lake, which is one of the ten largest fresh water lakes of the nation, Qianan Forest, as well as temples and monuments in the surrounding areas.

 Taking advantage of abundant materials, special locations and easy transportation, the city has reserved and developed many important projects.
 It is gradually building an industry of oil production, oil refinement, oil chemistry, biological chemistry, agricultural products, pharmaceutical products, textiles, machinery, and electricity.